sikaeducation/curriculum/102/standards/apply-version-control/topics/git-commits/README.md

 * Reorganizing working code in a file
 * Reorganizing files and folders in a repo

-These usually don't represent single units of work:
+By contrast, these usually aren't single units of work:

 * Multiple features
 * Work in progress for multiple features